The First Love Of Alipang Havens

 Another Aztlano thug tried to grab hold of Polly Desmond.
 Strange thing, though: having just lost his firstborn daughter, Vance Desmond somehow _didn't_ feel that the Christian faith required him to hand over his wife to the same actively-threatening evildoers.
 With Polly's screams holding the gunman's attention for a crucial instant, Vance leaped upon him with a sudden massive adrenaline vigor, bore him to the ground -- and strangled him to death.

 Major-General Ybarra urged the two men nearest him to come with him and see how many of the fusion bombs were still in usable condition.
 But the man in the lead paid for the mistaken belief that Peter Tomisaburo was dead.
 Micro-whip still in hand, Peter needed only a little bit of his remaining strength to sweep the microscopically-thin wire through this man's ankles, dropping him into the dirt with shrieks of agony.
-Ybarra backed away in a hurry, and the other underling ran in panic, yelling something about magic and demons.
+Ybarra backed away in a hurry, and the other underling ran in panic, yelling about magic and demons.
+Several more of the surviving invaders, already aware that something mysterious had slain others of their company, joined in the panic, fleeing blindly toward the nearest trees, unheeding of the shouted orders from their self-appointed new president.

 Meanwhile, the healthcare personnel from Saint Labre's who had been part of the party offering peace ran to Osmawani Jalil, to stop the bleeding of her wounds and try to keep her alive.
 It seemed to them that Reagan, Ulrich and Ransom were beyond all earthly help, and in this they were two-thirds right.

+Giving up on recalling the stampeded men, Ramon Ybarra saw how many effectives he had left: six men still armed and on their feet.
+Waving an arm angrily at the confused mass in which others of his men were being overpowered by the prisoners, he screeched, "Matalos!
+Todos!
+Matalos!"
 Those were the Major-General's very last words prior to his arrival in The Bad Place.
 A small neat hole appeared in his right temple, and a big messy exit wound erupted from the other side of his head.
 Before his men could even see where that fatal shot had come from, one more of their number died similarly.

 Wearing the suit of a Texas Ranger helicopter pilot with no cowboy hat, but riding like a cowboy hero in movies, Emilio Vasquez bore down on his enemies from the flank, firing single aimed shots as he came.
 When he saw that his foes had spotted him, he swung his horse to one side, and leaned far down on the side of the animal toward the Aztlanos, still shooting.
 Two bullets from a poorly aimed burst wounded the brave mare, but Emilio killed the man who had fired that burst--

-With police instincts, Emilio asked the nearest Commerce Inspector if any other threats were near.
+And then, just like that, not one Aztlano remained alive in the immediate vicinity, except some who were immobilized or badly injured.
+Reporting status, Emilio hastily requested aid for his horse.
+Police instincts reasserting themselves, Emilio asked a Commerce Inspector if any other threats were near.
 She told him of the Aztlanos who had fled northward.
 So Emilio told her to join in helping the wounded.
-For his part, he held his rifle in one hand -- with four shots remaining in it -- and used his dataphone with the other hand, to send an unencrypted call on all friendly channels:
+For his part, he held his rifle in one hand -- with four shots remaining in it -- and used his dataphone with the other hand, to broadcast an unencrypted call on all friendly channels: "Lieutenant Vasquez, Texas Ranger Enclave Detachment, reporting from Old Faithful!
+Nuclear threat is temporarily averted.
+Need reinforcements at once!
+Reinforcements to Yellowstone!
+Bombs have been captured by hostiles!"

 And the replies began coming in.